standard-webhooks/standard-webhooks/spec/standard-webhooks.md

 - `502 Bad Gateway` and `504 Gateway Timeout`: Both errors usually indicate that the server is under load, and it's recommended to throttle the requests.
 - The rest of the status codes should be treated as a failure.

-Additionally, some responses may also include a `Retry-After` header (e.g. `503 Service Unavailable`), which should be taken into consideration when scheduling the next attempt.
+Additionally, some responses may also include a `retry-after` header (e.g. `503 Service Unavailable`), which should be taken into consideration when scheduling the next attempt.

 #### Request timeouts